shamamit11/trainmonitor/README.md

-# Laravel Docker Setup with Redis
+# Train Monitor Laravel Application

 This repository contains a Laravel application using SQLite as the database.